July 16, 2025 Washington, DC

 Once you’ve got your word lists, you’re ready to start sampling poems according to your favorite metric structure and rhyme scheme.
 I found that dactyls and trochees are more common in English, and therefore it’s easier to generate strong passwords using them.
 Trochaic meter has a “sing-song” / “magical” quality: it’s often used in Shakespeare to distinguish magical characters and incantations like the witches in Macbeth, or the fairies in A Midsummer Night’s Dream (since most of the characters speak in iambic pentameter).
 It’s fun to think of myself as a wizard reciting an incantation that wakes up my mystical golem.

 My final lists of dactyls and trochees are both 460,800 items long, and the list of rhymes is 115,200 long.
 I picked these numbers because they correspond to the product of polyhedral dice rolls.
-I haven’t yet made the actual physical word list sheets that would let one generate passwords offline, but when I do, you’ll choose a dactyl or trochee using a d20, d12, d10, d8, d6, and d4; and you’ll choose a rhyming pair using the same set minus the d4.
+I haven’t yet made the actual physical word list sheets that would let you generate passwords offline, but when I do, you’ll choose a dactyl or trochee using a d20, d12, d10, d8, d6, and d4; and you’ll choose a rhyming pair using the same set minus the d4.

-2. Actually the “word list” is a list of rhyming pairs, and “metric feet”: chunks of poem with a particular stress pattern: “Trochees”, like Open, and “dactyls”, like Sesame.
+3. Actually the “word list” is a list of rhyming pairs, and “metric feet”: chunks of poem with a particular stress pattern: “Trochees”, like Open, and “dactyls”, like Sesame.